TexasInstruments/ti-pmic-lld/devices/LP8772x-Q1/README.md

 #### Driver Initialization

-All APIs provided by this driver expect to receive a `Pmic_CoreHandle_t` in order to handle communication with the device.
+All APIs provided by this driver expect to receive a `Pmic_Handle_t` in order to handle communication with the device.
 This handle should be created through the use of the `Pmic_CoreCfg_t` structure in `pmic.h` and the `Pmic_init()` API.